 - Rooms are assigned based on availability and group size.

-- Students who have already reached the three hour limit on advanced bookings may still book in real time at the circulation desk.
+- Students who have already reached the three hour limit on advanced bookings may still book in real time at the circulation desk if there is availability.
 (For example: Student X booked a room in advance online for 12-3pm and then returns to the library at 5pm.
 That student may book up to an additional three hours, at that time, at the circulation desk.)

 - Students may book rooms other than 108 or 110 for individual use.
 These bookings will be determined by circulation staff and rooms will be assigned based on availability.